huberflores/InteroperableWebAPI/README.md

 - Locate the Web API within the classpath of your java project

-- Invoke the service using the unique interface ''mcminteroperability'' ([Gist example](https://gist.github.com/5747779.git))
+- Invoke the service using the unique interface mcminteroperability ([Gist example](https://gist.github.com/5747779.git))